 For more than fourteen years now, Washington has been pursuing a defined set of strategic objectives in Afghanistan.
 In doing so, it has created and supported a client State on the standard model and imposed a specific and familiar economic regimen.
 Combined with the years of armed conflict, these factors have generated insecurity and poverty, both of which are at the core of a poor farmer’s decision to cultivate an illicit crop.
 These core policies that have contributed to the soaring rise in opium cultivation cannot be separated from so-called ‘counter-narcotics’ initiatives.
 Once relevant context is taken into account, there is little evidence a genuine counter-narcotics policy has been attempted in Afghanistan.
 The argument is only bolstered when the implications of the actual policies themselves are considered.
 A narrowness of focus and a willingness to accept the boundaries of debate handed-down by officials has impoverished analyses of the situation not just in Afghanistan but also across the many theatres of the so-called War on Drugs.
 Advocacy which might alleviate the problems with which counter-narcotics operations are ostensibly concerned, but which would require moving outside the traditional remit of drug policy analyses and confronting the strategic goals of the foreign forces in Afghanistan, has been off-limits by default.
 Yet only by widening the lens, by recognising not just in word but also in action that drug cultivation is a ‘cross-cutting’ issue, can we hope to advocate policies that will reduce illicit drug cultivation and the recourse to harmful drug use.

-Above the Law, Under the Radar: A History of Private Contractors and Aerial Fumigation in Colombia
+Above the Law, Under the Radar: Aerial Fumigation in Colombia

 Ross Eventon & Dave Bewley-Taylor